 The following year, she began training as a Mission Specialist for future space flights.

-In 1989 – when her career with NASA ended – Ride began teaching physics at the University of California, in Los Angeles.
+In 1989 – when her career with NASA ended – Ride began teaching physics at the University of California, San Diego.
 In 2001, she began inspiring other young women to pursue STEM careers through Sally Ride Science, a company she co-founded with her partner, Tam O’Shaughnessy.
 Her company targeted middle school students and their parents.
 With O’Shaughnessy, Ride wrote five science books for children and undertook many other projects to motivate young people toward the sciences.

 Sally Ride Science, her legacy, is still directed by Tam O’Shaughnessy.

 Bottom line: Sally Ride became the first American woman in space on June 18, 1983.